Frequently Asked Questions

 Are all application materials due by December 1?

-Yes, all application materials (including recommendation letters and TOEFL/GRE test scores where applicable) are due by December 1.
-Test scores, which are mailed from ETS, should be on their way to us by December 1.
+Yes, all application materials (including recommendation letters and TOEFL or IELTS scores where applicable) are due by December 1.
+Test scores, which are delivered to us directly from ETS or IELTS, should be on their way to us by December 1.

 Can my recommenders send in recommendation letters before I submit my application?